madelinezL/Data-Science-General-Notes/AWS CP.md

 * SNS: Simple Notification Service - Microservices, the receiving component is not active, waiting for the push service
 * SQS: Simple Queue Service - Monolithic application, the receiving component is active, poll service, hold the message
-* Edge Location: piece of infrastructure Amazon uses to cache copies of content for faster delivery to users at any location -Four services based on the edge location: R53, CloudFront, AWS Shield, Web Application Firewall
+* Edge Location: piece of infrastructure Amazon uses to cache copies of content for faster delivery to users at any location
+  - Four services based on the edge location: R53, CloudFront, AWS Shield, Web Application Firewall
 * CDN: CloudFront, a global content delivery service, we have 400+ edge locations.
 We do not upload files in cloudfront, instead, we ask them where to fetch and deliver.
 * Global infrastructure: https://aws.amazon.com/about-aws/global-infrastructure/
 * Three ways to intercat with AWS services: